gkchestertron/notes/README.md

 $ notes serve
 ```

-## Note On Private Repos
+## Note on Using Private Repos
 If you want your notes in a private repo (probably not a bad idea), you can't fork.
-You'll have to make a copy of the repo.
+You'll have to make a manual copy of the repo.
+Be my guest.